 The absence of signposts and the sketchiness of the paths probably contributes to its low popularity - on a bright Saturday in early December

-I only met one party all day.
+I met only one party all day.

 The circuit can be done in either direction.
 This description starts with the Cruz and ends on Chamizo.